Polymorphous Light Eruption

 Many people with polymorphous light eruption find that they become less sensitive to sunlight over time.
 PLE may even clear up on its own, although this is less common.
 PLE also appears to be less severe in women after menopause.

-Clinical Studies Show Natural Ingredients, Taken Orally, Can Help Prevent PLE
+Clinical Studies Show Natural Ingredients, Taken Orally, Can Help Relieve The Symptoms Of PLE

-There have been some clinical studies on natural ingredients that, when taken orally, help prevent or relieve polymorphous light eruption.
+There have been some clinical studies on natural ingredients that, when taken orally, help prevent or relieve the symptoms of polymorphous light eruption.
 In particular, beta-carotene, canthaxanthin, lycopene, and polypodium leucotomos have all shown good clinical results in patients.
 Here are the summaries from a few of these studies:

 Beta-Carotene and Canthaxanthin